jdohertydev/maison_lavaux/README.md

 - **Custom Error Pages**: Custom 400, 403, 404, and 500 error pages provide clear instructions and maintain accessibility standards, ensuring users can recover from errors with ease.

-By implementing these practices, the project demonstrates a commitment to creating an inclusive and enjoyable user experience for all. ble to a wide range of users, including those with disabilities, and align with modern accessibility standards to deliver an inclusive user experience.
+By implementing these practices, the project demonstrates a commitment to creating an inclusive and enjoyable user experience for all.

 ## E-Commerce Business Model